proJM-Coding/proJM-pack/README.md

 ---**How to use**---

-To use please download as a zip file and then unzip it on your computer.
-Then unzip the "proJM pack [§f16§bx§8].zip" file.
-Inside there will be a folder and put it in the minecraft resource pack folder:
+Unzip the file and drag out "proJM pack [§f16§bx§8].zip".
+Put the file "proJM pack [§f16§bx§8].zip" into the directory shown bellow:
 "C:\ Users\ user\ AppData\ Roaming\ .minecraft\ resourcepacks"

-I can't zip the folder normally so sorry.
-I will try to fix this latter.